robbytables/bug-free-invention/unit-6-flask/instructor-resources/06-flask-apis/06-api_slides.md

 **Talking Point:**

-- "Let's try adding data to our list of heroes with a `POST` request.
-Right now, our app looks like the following on the screen."
+- Let's try adding data to our list of heroes with a `POST` request.
+Right now, our app looks like the following on the screen.

 </aside>